bjohas/pacmd_list_json/README.md

 # pacmd_list_json

 Read output from `pacmd list` and squish it into json.
-Happens to work on Ubuntu 20.04, but may well not work with
+Happens to work on Ubuntu 20.04, but may well not work with anything else or indeed other configurations.

 ```
 node pacmd_list_json.js